gary8564/project-historical-document-analysis/README.md

 ```
 python test.py --backbone ... --weights ... --savepath ...
 ```
+* `--datapath` is to input the root folder location where the test dataset is stored.
 * `--backbone` is to input the desired backbone model name.
 Choices are limited to 'baseline', 'EfficientNetFPN', and 'ResNeXT101FPN'.
 It is an optional input argument.
 By default, it is set to 'ResNeXT101FPN'.
 * `--weights` is to input the trained model weights path.
 * `--savepath` is to input the desired save location of the output json file.